BC46/Cloak/README.md

 ## Usage instructions

-In the in-game options menu, you can set a custom key for the `Toggle Cloak` control.
+In the in-game options menu, you can set a custom key for the `Toggle Cloak` control (Ctrl + C by default).
 Using this key, you can cloak and uncloak when in space, provided that the ship you are flying has a cloaking device equipped and that you are in Single Player.
 Moreover, the initial cloaking state can be adjusted in the `cloak.ini` file.

 If you installed the included mod files, keep in mind that every ship now comes with a cloaking device.
 Joining vanilla servers like this will cause you to get kicked or even banned, so make sure you only use this mod in Single Player.